bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/hub.md

 create a repo for a new project
 ===============================

-$ git init $ git add . && git commit -m “It begins.” $ git create -d “My new thing” → (creates a new project on GitHub with the name of current directory) $ git push origin master
+$ git init $ git add . && git commit -m "It begins.” $ git create -d "My new thing” → (creates a new project on GitHub with the name of current directory) $ git push origin master